 Step 1 – Making the head and body

-1.1 – Create a small ball using the Hamanaka Aclaine black, and add some additional fibre to the top of it to create the shape shown in 1.1
+1.1 – Create a small ball using a 36 triangle/ star needle and the black fibre, and add some additional fibre to the top of it to create the shape shown in 1.1

-1.2 – Using your core wool, create a lozenge shape that is quite firm to the touch, then cover with the white Hamanaka Aclaine.
-This will be the body – it should be 2 and a half times the length of the head an approximately the same width.
+1.2 – Using your core wool, and your 36 triangle/ star needle, create a lozenge shape that is quite firm to the touch, then cover with the white fibre.
+This will be the body – it should be 2 1/2 times the length of the head, and approximately the same width as the head.

 1.3 – Sew the two beads tightly onto the face, one a little higher than the other (and don’t forget to cover up the thread entry/ exit points with some more black fibre).

-1.4 – Using the white Hamanaka Aclaine, add some white around the beads to make the eyes more visable and cartoonish.
+1.4 – Using a pinch of the white fibre, add some white around the beads to make the eyes more visable and cartoonish.

-You should also sew a large X across the sheep’s muzzle at this point – this will represent the nose.
+You should also sew a large X across the sheep’s muzzle at this point, using your grey thread – this will represent the nose.

 1.5 – Sew the head and the body together tightly.